44 Tips & Things To Know Before Visiting Turkey

 If you’re visiting a home, don’t refuse any food or tea given to you.
 You might be full and not at all hungry, but at least eat some of it!
 If they ask you if you’re hungry and you’re not, it’s OK to say so, but if they give you the food without asking, it’s customary to take it.

-Turkish hospitality is a huge thing, and by refusing it, some people may find it a little insulting, even if you don’t mean it to be.
+Turkish hospitality is a huge deal, and refusing it may be considered insulting by some people, even if you don’t mean it to be.

 29. Don’t Forget To Pack Clothing For Weather Changes